low-end-venture/Portfolio/README.md

-Hi, I'm PJ Taal
+Hi, I'm PJ Taal.
-I am a recent Master of Science in Business Analytics graduate who is passionate about turning data into meaningful insight.
+I am a recent Master of Science in Business Analytics graduate passionate about turning data into meaningful insight.